"Do you know how many degrees I have?!"

-Played straight with Doctor Drakken.
-A physicist by trade (specialising in robotics), he became a Mad Scientist, which is pretty much an anything-goes doctrine.
+- Played straight with Doctor Drakken.
+A physicist by trade (specialising in robotics), he became a Mad Scientist, which is an anything-goes doctrine.
 He dabbles in chemistry, mindswapping, radical geology and any number of other fields.
 His actual plans can be awful, but his science is quite brilliant, even if he steals a lot of his inventions.
-The series does seem to a difference between real science, which is specialised and realistic and mad science which can do anything but is likely blow up in your face.
+The series does seem to a difference between real science, which is specialised and realistic and mad science which can do anything but is likely to blow up in your face.

-His arch-rival Professor Dementor seems to be more of a straight physicist, but that may be due more to his relative lack of screen time.
+- His arch-rival Professor Dementor seems to be more of a straight physicist, but that may be due more to his relative lack of screen time.
 Ironically, unlike the polymath Drakken, he is very competent and fairly successful, to the point that Drakken often steals from him (or at least tries to).

-Professor Membrane and Zim from Invader Zim.
+- Professor Membrane and Zim from Invader Zim.
 Zim is more of an inversion, as he's barely competent to highly incompetent in almost everything he does, it's just that he's (badly) using super-advanced technology.
 His own computer system has pointed out his lack of adroitness on a few occasions.
 He is a highly capable engineer, but even here he tends to shoot himself in the foot.
 Sometimes literally.

-An episode of Captain N The Game Master had Dr. Light, normally an expert of robotics, performing medical duties on a very human patient.
+- An episode of Captain N: The Game Master had Dr. Light, normally an expert of robotics, performing medical duties on a very human patient.
 Makes you wonder why they didn't use the opportunity to promote the Dr. Mario game.

-Probably because it was one of the few episodes with no leanings toward comedy.
+- Probably because it was one of the few episodes with no leanings toward comedy.

-Prof. Algernon from Exo Squad is a partial subversion.
+- Prof. Algernon from Exo Squad is a partial subversion.
 On the one hand, he is skilled in theoretical physics (discovering the Gravitational Focus Effect which "cannot be explained by normal physics"), numerous forms of engineering (building the GRAF Shield, upgrading Able Squad's E-Frames), and neuroscience (curing Dark Matter Syndrome).
 Also VR painting.
 However, when consulted on the subject of genetics, he is quick to point out that it isn't his field and can provide no assistance.

-Transformers Animated.
+- Transformers Animated.
 Professor Sumdac spends most of the second season as Megatron's prisoner, forced to help him construct a space-bridge from stolen Autobot schematics.
 He specifically mentions that this isn't his area of expertise, though he gets the hang of it eventually (having Megatron as his 'boss' probably encouraged him).